vcavallo/2013-10-meetup-presentation/plan.md

 ## The basic building blocks

-- Bundler and Rake
+- Bundler and Rake are your friend for this. there are also plenty of gems to help create proper skeletons. i didn't use them.
-- directory structure
+- directory structure, naming, conventions, etc.
-	- global load path
+	- global load path. very important. - a good example of why best-practices matter.
 - a smart .gemspec file
 	- use of VERSION constant (will be mentioned later)
+	- proper dependencies (especially if using older version of gems, use `~>`)
-- Changelog - which segues into…
+- Changelog (it's also just fun to look back at this! like reading an old journal. learn from your own past.) - which segues into…

 ## Semantic Versioning